-Four children were found but nothing else is known about this family.
+Four children were found but nothing else is known about the family.

-CHILDREN BIRTH/BAP Parish Married DEATH/BUR

-John Auld 08 May 1791 Whitburn - 20 Nov 1812

-Christian Auld 21 Feb 1793 Whitburn - 17 Jan 1797

-Marion Auld 09 Sep 1795 Whitburn - 1857

-William Auld 23 Dec 1798 Whitburn Agnes Allan? unknown
+CHILDREN BIRTH/BAP BIRTHPLACE Parish MARRIED Death/Bur John Auld 08 May 1791 Whitburn unknown unknown Christian Auld 21 Feb 1793 Whitburn unknown unknown Marion Auld 09 Sep 1795 Whitburn - 24 Nov 1818?
+William Auld 23 Dec 1798 Whitburn unknown unknown

-The burial on 10 January 1824 for 'William Auld's wife' has been accorded to Janet.
+The burial on 10 January 1824 for 'William Auld's wife has been accorded to Janet.
 She would have been around the age of 69.